 There are no compulsory vaccinations for visiting Belgium.
 Nevertheless, it is recommended that you be vaccinated against diphtheria, tetanus, polio, hepatitis A and B and, especially for children, measles and pertussis (whooping cough).

-The Belgian climate is oceanic and temperate; it is therefore advised that you pack waterproof boots and clothes suitable for rain.
-In spring, you will have more opportunity to enjoy the local nature, in particular the blossoming trees.
+The Belgian climate is oceanic and temperate - it is advised that you pack waterproof boots and clothes suitable for rain.
+In spring, you will have more opportunity to enjoy the local nature, in particular, the blossoming trees.